-Senate begins screening of 27 Electoral Commissioner nominees - Nigeria Today
+Senate Begins Screening Of 27 Electoral Commissioner Nominees - Nigeria Today

-The Senate on Tuesday began the screening of 27 Resident Electoral Commissioner (REC) nominees sent to it by President Muhammadu Buhari for confirmation.
+The Senate yesterday began the screening of 27 Resident Electoral Commissioner (REC) nominees sent to it by President Muhammadu Buhari for confirmation.

 Leader of the Senate, Ahmed Lawan, presented the president’s request for approval of the nominees at plenary in Abuja.